drhayes/drhayes.io/src/routes/now.md

 ## Video Games

 Working on [Hyperblaster][]!
 A super simple space shooter to prove that I can finish a game.
+My son is doing the art.
+I'm also using it as a test tube for interesting CI experiments.

 ## Role-playing Games